 New Zealand has some very strict road rules in place.
 Therefore, you should take the time to familiarise yourself with some of them to ensure you don’t break any rules that might cause you to be stopped by the police.

-Speed limits are in kilometres, with 50 km/h being the limit in built-up and urban areas and 100 km/h outside of these areas and on motorways and expressways.
+Speed limits are in kilometers, with 50 km/h being the limit in built-up and urban areas and 100 km/h outside of these areas and on motorways and expressways.
 Seatbelts are mandatory for all passengers in the vehicle, including those in the backseats.
 Additionally, all children aged 7 or under must be sitting in a car seat.

 You are strongly recommended not to drink any alcohol and then drive.
 The limit is 0.05% for drivers over the age of 20.
 Using mobile phones while you drive is also illegal, so if you need to make a call, either pull over somewhere safe or use hands-free or Bluetooth.